flaskcwg/flask-docs-zh/README.md

 - [ ] example.rst @your_username Your Name
 ```

-- Leave a commit message (e.g., "Mark cli.rst @your_username"), then select
+- Leave a commit message (e.g., "Assign docs/example.rst to @your_username"), then select
 "Create a new branch for this commit and start a pull request" and click the
 "Commit changes" button to create a PR.